Academic Integrity and Classroom Conduct

 - The Drop/Add period for 10-week summer courses ends after the 5th weekday of the session.

 No adds or drops will be permitted after these deadlines.
 Students are able to drop and add classes online through InfoBear.
 Alternatively, drop/add forms are available at the Registrar’s Office during the drop/add period.
-It is advisable that students discuss changes in their schedule with their adviser.
+It is recommended that students discuss changes in their schedule with their advisor.

 If students fail to drop courses appropriately, a grade of “F” may be entered on their academic record.
 This grade will be used in computing the GPA.

 Full-time undergraduate students must carry a course load of 12 to 18 credit hours or the equivalent each semester.
 The typical course load is 15 credit hours.
 Students wishing to carry more than 18 credit hours must receive permission from the appropriate college dean prior to registration.
 Failure to carry at least 12 credit hours may jeopardize housing, financial aid status, athletic eligibility and health insurance.

 Undergraduate students wishing to carry a course load of more than 14 credit hours during the summer must obtain permission from the appropriate college dean prior to registration.

 It is recommended that students not enroll in additional courses during the semester in which they are student teaching.